 So, are you ready to learn more?
 Let’s look more closely at how Cricut Infusible Ink actually works!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 How Cricut Infusible Ink Works:

-- Choose a Cricut Infusible Ink-compatible blank, such as a T-shirt, baby bodysuit/onesie, tote bag, or ceramic coaster (those are the blanks I know of now—there should be more later!)
+- Choose a Cricut Infusible Ink-compatible blank, such as a T-shirt, a baby bodysuit/onesie, tote bag, or ceramic coaster.

 - Pick your Cricut Infusible Ink transfer sheets — there are both solid colors and patterns to choose from!